-Scope dataset

-Completeness Commission

-Date type revision

-Effective date 2001-01-01

-Explanation As with almost all vegetation modelling exercises, the short-coming of having too few samples per community was an issue in the Hunter.
+As with almost all vegetation modelling exercises, the short-coming of having too few samples per community was an issue in the Hunter.
 243 PCT's were identified in the Hunter region, with the number of plots per PCT ranging from 0 to 155; and only 53 PCT's having 30 or more plots.
 All PCT's with plot data were modelled (236 PCT's); however the results of PCT's with low samples sizes have not been validated.
 5297 site records with 2050 taxa were used in the model.
 20% of sites were allocated for validation were removed.
 Consistent with the DECCW Native Vegetation Interim Type Standard (Sivertsen, 2009), the test plots were used to quantify the performance of the final result on the basis of the number of GHM community types mapped in three classes (see Gopal and Woodcock 1994).
 In preparation for analysis a table of 'Acceptable Mapping Alternatives' was prepared (see Appendix E).
 The aim of this table was to identify clusters of structurally and floristically similar communities which for validation purposes are considered interchangeable and 'acceptable errors' in mapping.
-For example Water Gum Riparian rainforests (MU1012) and River Oak riparian forests (MU196) occur both as separate entities as well as mosaics along rivers on the Lower North Coast.
+For example Water Gum Riparian rainforests (MU012) and River Oak riparian forests (MU196) occur both as separate entities as well as mosaics along rivers on the Lower North Coast.
 Similarly, Spotted Gum communities MU82, 83 and 84 are only discernible on the ground by the frequency of certain species of ironbark and the understory composition.
-In both these cases distinguishing the individual communities weld, may be beyond available capacity and resources and therefore constitute 'acceptable errors' in mapping .
+In both these cases distinguishing the individual communities reliably, given the available survey data, ground truthing and remote sensing techniques used, may be beyond available capacity and resources and therefore constitute 'acceptable errors' in mapping .
 Following Gopal & Woodcock (1994), three categories are recognised: 'CORRECT' where either the first vegetation community assigned in the field validation polygon corresponds with the mapped unit.
-'ESSENTIALLY CORRECT' where either the first vegetation community falls within the defined cluster of 'Acceptable Mapping Alternatives' and one of those alternative corresponds to the Mapped MU, it is deemed to be incorrect but acceptable
+'ESSENTIALLY CORRECT' where either the first vegetation community falls within the defined cluster of 'Acceptable Mapping Alternatives' and one of those alternative corresponds to the Mapped MU, it is deemed to be incorrect but acceptable.
+'INCORRECT' where the first or alternative does not match the Mapped MU.
+Of the 1022 available independent survey sites (rapid and full floristic) 65.3% were considered to have the 'CORRECT' or 'ESSENTIALLY CORRECT' GHM type.

-Completeness (Ommission

-Date type revision

-Effective date 2001-01-01

-Explanation

-Conceptual Cor nsistency

-Explanation Schema rules were influenced by the NSW Interim Vegetataion Type Standard.

-Absolute External Positional Accuracy

-Explanation The mapping is based on SPOT 5 data that has been geometrically corrected.The raw digital numbers were pan sharpened (creating a 5m layer).
-The extent of woody vegetation is based on a classification of SPOT 5 data over three time periods.Geometeric accuracy is commensurate with 1:25,000 scale aerial photographic interpretation.

-Non Quantitativ ve Attribute Accuracy

-Explanation Of the 1022 available independent survey sites (rapid and full floristic) 65.3% were considered to have the 'CORRECT' or 'ESSENTIALLY CORRECT' GHM type.
 Details of the validation for each map unit are presented in Appendix D of the Geodatabase Guide.